MrTortoise/Sisyphus/README.md

 ### How do I get set up? ###

+* Sourcecode is in a git repository
 * Visual studio 2013
 * Specflow
 * MVC5
 * Web publish deploys to azure, locally need sql express installed
 * Tests are Nunit, any nunit test runner
+* Code for this part of the engine is c#

 ### Contribution guidelines ###